grpc/grpc.io/content/docs/guides/concepts.md

 #### Metadata

-Metadata is information about a particular RPC call (such as <a href="/docs/guides/auth/">authentication details</a>) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings (but can be binary data).
+Metadata is information about a particular RPC call (such as [authentication details](/docs/guides/auth)) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings (but can be binary data).
 Metadata is opaque to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.

 Access to metadata is language-dependent.